fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 {% include alert.html class='danger' title='Reading reflection' text="
 It's all too easy to characterize blending of food traditions as everything going into the good ol' American melting pot.
 But what do these articles suggest we can learn about American food if we look more closely?
 "%}

+{% include alert.html class='warning' title='Food Blog Analysis Soon' text="
+Weekends are already busy, but you might want to starting thinking about your [Food Blog Analysis](food-blog-analysis).
+"%}